cran2367/sgt/README.md

 - seq
 - class

+Location:

+`data/darpa_data.csv`

 ### Protein Sequence - 10k, 1M and 3M

 Three protein sequence data sets of size 10k, 1 Million, and 3 Million are provided.
-The 10k data set is available in GitHub, while the latter two are available publicly [here](https://mega.nz/folder/MqAzmKqS#2jqJKJifOgnFACP9GqX6QQ).
+The 10k data set is available in GitHub, while the latter two are available publicly [here](https://mega.nz/folder/MqAzmKqS#2jqJKJifOgnFACP9GqX6QQ) https://mega.nz/folder/MqAzmKqS#2jqJKJifOgnFACP9GqX6QQ .

 The fields in these data sets are,